danbev/learning-crypto/notes/sscs.md

 Rules can be written to handle other types of restrictions/requirements as well, which are the policies that the company has.

+Policy rules can also be useful when deploying applications in container images where one might want to make sure that only supported base images are used.

 _wip_

+### Source distributed software
+sigstore and in-toto are not used in the majority of project, at least not yet.
+If we want to be able to have secure software supply chain we need to be able to handle these type of dependencies.
+What if we write a tool that does the sigstore and in-toto steps for us, producing artifacts that can be placed in any repository.
+End users of these artifacts can then verify them and also use policies that we provide or that they write themselves.

+### Binary distributes software
+So how about binary distributed software.
+This is more difficult as how can we trust the artifact that we want to use has not been compromised?

 ### Definitions in SSCS
 Just terms that were not clear, or needed refreshing.

 #### Attestation
-Like is sometimes required to get a new passport, some one needs to attest, with their signature, that the photo is actually of you.
+Like is sometimes required to get a new passport, someone needs to attest, with their signature, that the photo is actually of you.
 So in this context attestation could be signing of a build with the private key by the person/system responible for that step.

 #### Verification